Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts

 There is no scientific consensus on the origins or interpretation of the SNP \citep{weisheimer2024signal}.
-Several studies have proposed physical interpretations of the SNP, including deficiencies in the representation of tropical-extratropical teleconnections \citep{scaife2018signal, garfinkel2022winter}, underestimated persistence of non-linear regimes \citep{strommen2019signal, zhang2019understanding}, weak transient eddy feedbacks \citep{scaife2019does, hardiman2022missing}, and inadequate representation of air-sea coupling \citep{zhang2021understanding}.
-Other studies have emphasised statistical interpretations, including the links to reliability and the sensitivity of correlation-based metrics to sampling uncertainty \citep{shi2015impact, weisheimer2019confident, brocker2023statistical, strommen2023relationship}.
+Several studies have proposed physical interpretations of SNP-like behaviour, including deficiencies in the representation of tropical-extratropical teleconnections \citep{scaife2018signal, garfinkel2022winter}, underestimated persistence of non-linear regimes \citep{strommen2019signal, zhang2019understanding}, weak transient eddy feedbacks \citep{scaife2019does, hardiman2022missing}, and inadequate representation of air-sea coupling \citep{zhang2021understanding}.
+Other studies have emphasised statistical interpretations, including the links to reliability and multi-decadal variations in correlation-based metrics of NAO predictability \citep{shi2015impact, weisheimer2019confident, brocker2023statistical, strommen2023relationship}.

-In this study, we evaluate forecast skill, reliability characteristics, and signal-to-noise properties for three large-scale atmospheric circulation indices in 100-member subseasonal reforecasts with the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecasting System (IFS).
-There are several novelties to our approach, including (i) the use of large-ensemble subseasonal forecasts, (ii) the careful application of unbiased statistical methods \citep[e.g.][]{roberts2024unbiased}, (iii) our emphasis on physically plausible changes with forecast lead time, and (iv) the use of reliability calibration to distinguish between predictable signals that are too weak and unpredictable noise that is too strong.
-We use this large-ensemble reforecast dataset to answer the following questions:
+In this study, we emphasise the links between RPC and other metrics of ensemble reliability and evaluate forecast skill, reliability characteristics, and signal-to-noise properties for three large-scale atmospheric circulation indices in subseasonal reforecasts with the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecasting System (IFS).
+In particular, we discriminate between sample combinations of correlation and reliability metrics that are statistically paradoxical due to sampling uncertainties and those which provide more robust evidence for unreliability associated with ensemble mean signals that are too weak.
+There are several novel aspects to our approach, including (i) the combination of evidence from 100-member reforecasts covering 80 start dates for the period 2001-2020 with 10-member extended reforecasts covering 3120 start dates for the period 1959-2023; (ii) our derivation of a general closed-form algebraic expression for RPC in terms of $r_{mo}$, the spread-error ratio (SER), and total variance ratio (VR) and its application to interpreting sampling-related statistical paradoxes; (iii) the careful application of unbiased statistical approaches, including an ensemble-size-invariant estimator for RPC; and (iv) the use of unbiased reliability calibration to distinguish between predictable signals that are too weak and unpredictable noise that is too strong.
+We combine these reforecast datasets and statistical approaches to answer the following questions: